AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/activities-attribution/best-practices-for-activities-attribution.md

 ## Overview {#overview}

-The Bizible Activities Attribution feature allows customers to create touchpoints from Activity records in your CRM.
-This method of creating touchpoints is flexible in that it allows you to create rules based on Task or Event fields to inform Bizible which Activity records it should produce touchpoints from, and subsequently receive attribution credit.
+The Marketo Measure Activities Attribution feature allows customers to create touchpoints from Activity records in your CRM.
+This method of creating touchpoints is flexible in that it allows you to create rules based on Task or Event fields to inform Marketo Measure which Activity records it should produce touchpoints from, and subsequently receive attribution credit.

-The most common use case for this feature is to craft rules which incorporate Sales interactions into your Bizible touchpoint data.
+The most common use case for this feature is to craft rules which incorporate Sales interactions into your Buyer touchpoint data.
 Activities Attribution makes it possible for you to align your Sales and Marketing data into one journey.

 For many Salesforce instances, the Activity object can house a variety of record types, so it is important that your Activity rules are specific and tailored to the records you’re trying to translate into touchpoints.
 The following best practices will help to ensure that you are creating meaningful and valuable touchpoints via your Activities attribution.